-If you would like to submit an article for consideration by the Facts & Findings Editorial Board, send the article, contact information, and an author bio to firstname.lastname@example.org
+If you would like to submit an article for consideration by the Facts & Findings Editorial Board, send the article, your contact information, a short author bio, and a high-resolution photo to email@example.com

 NALA members, who are volunteer paralegals, serve on the Editorial Board for this magazine to ensure its timeliness and relevance of articles to working paralegals.
 Members of the Editorial Board are also members of the NALA Continuing Education Council.
 The Chair of the Continuing Education Council also serves as the editor of Facts & Findings.